RasaHQ/rasa/docs/running-rasa-with-docker.rst

 ~~~~~

 Just like in the :ref:`tutorial`, you'll use the ``rasa init`` command to create a project.
-The only difference is that you'll be running Rasa inside a docker container, using the image ``rasa/rasa``.
+The only difference is that you'll be running Rasa inside a Docker container, using
+the image ``rasa/rasa``.
 To initialize your project, run:

 .. code-block:: bash